jane1976/Copyright-calculator/README.md

 rights.css - design the webpage layout

-access - where stored the use of this script (date/time, IP, Query, Result)
+access.log - where stored the use of this script (date/time, IP, Query, Result)

 ## Use